thomwolf/Magic-Sand/README.md

 Magic Sand operates on a computer connected to a home cinema projector and a kinect sensor.
 The software controls the projector to project colors as a function of the sand level measured by the kinect sensor.

-Magic Sand transforms the sandbox in a colorful playground.
+Magic Sand transforms a sandbox in a colorful playground.

 A simple game is included in which animals (fish and rabbits) populate the sandbox.
 The user can help the animals to reach their mothers by digging rivers or building mountains in the sand.